 - They are not emotionally attached to food.
 This one is SUCH a biggie.
 Most people who have struggled with weight gain have had at least one kind of emotional eating incident or a subconsciously emotive connection to overeating.
 Naturally thin people recognize that food is fuel and nothing more than this, though some of them are always down to have an extra treat or indulgent coffee beverage.
 They enjoy burgers, sandwiches, desserts, and milk tea when they want to, but they also understand that health is important and consume vegetables and fruit on the daily.

 - Their bodies suffer in other ways that aren’t weight-related.
 I have some friends who have nearly zero weight problems and eat quite a lot of refined foods, but they undergo negative consequences that do not affect their weight.
 Excess salt, sugar, and/or fat can result in acne, a weakened immune system, fatigue, and internal body fat.
 Every person handles hyperglycemic and high fat foods differently, but disease does not discriminate.
+Moreover, there could be an underlying medical condition they have where their microbiome does not process some foods, such as an extreme food intolerance, a thyroid condition, etc.

 - They are physically active in other areas.
 Unless you accompany one of these people and weigh them before and after witnessing them eat an entire buffet table while lying in bed all day, then their activity level has contributed to the extra calorie burn.
 A fair amount of naturally lean people love to take walks, make grandiose hand gestures, and fidget often, which increases their NEAT (number of calories burned in a day through extra physical activity not related to exercising).
 If they do workout, their workouts are incredibly efficient, targeting the areas accordingly and obtaining a tough sweat.
 Quality over quantity, after all.